Skip to Main Content

 LANG 1406 Academic English for Business Studies

-This module should take about 1.5 hour & then there are 2 short quiz.
+This module should take about 1.5 hours & then there is a quiz that you will take during a LANG 1406 lesson.
 Learn & Enjoy!

 What is a Citation? - Videos